Effie’s Cottage Cheese Salad with Za’atar

 Historical Notes for this Recipe:

-This recipe was first posted in 2012.
-It was last updated with more information in 2021.
+This recipe was first posted in 2012 when a reader named Effie sent me the recipe.
+I made it quite a few times since than, and it was last updated with more information in 2023.

 Hi- just to let you know that to balance this out and to make everything pop, it' pretty important to add some acid, as the olives dont quite do it.
 So I used about three quarters of a freshly squeezed lemon.
 Also, instead of black olives, may I suggest pitted calamata olives. (i personally think that black olives from a can are an affont to yummy olives everywhere…).
 You could also substitute the cottage cheese for feta for a yummy change!